What Is An In-Kind Donation?

 Tax Deductible Benefits of In-Kind Donations

-Consult a tax professional or IRS publications like Publication 526
+Consult a tax professional and IRS guidelines like Publication 526

 and Publication 561